openstack/openstackdocstheme/doc/source/index.rst

 =========================

-*openstackdocstheme* is a Sphinx documentation extension that includes theme support for OpenStack Foundation projects.
+*openstackdocstheme* is a Sphinx documentation extension that includes theme support for Open Infrastructure Foundation projects.

 The *openstackdocs* theme is used for documentation that is published to docs.openstack.org and developer.openstack.org.
 It is intended for